 What are your key messages?

 What are the most important things you want the guest to know about your property?
 The messages are closely linked to the guest personas mentioned above.
-Once you know who you are talking to, it’s much easier to understand what they are looking for and this would guide your messages and the way you present your property online and offline.
+Once you know who you are talking to, it’s much easier to understand what they are looking for.
+This will guide your messages and the way you present your property online and offline.

 What is the timeframe for your marketing efforts?

-Another factor to bear in mind is the typical guest journey online or the sales funnel in marketing speak.
-In other words, are you going for guests who are still daydreaming about a holiday and a destination, or are you targeting those who know what they want, but just need that final push?
+Another factor to bear in mind is the typical guest journey online.
+In other words, are you going for guests who are still daydreaming about a holiday and a destination?
+Or are you targeting those who know what they want, but just need that final push?

-For example, a blog post on your website about Why your destination is great for families is aimed at the daydreamer (top of the funnel) stage of the guest journey.
+For example, a blog post on your website about why your destination is great for digital nomads is aimed at the daydreamer (top of the funnel) stage of the guest journey.

 What is your budget and how much time do you have?

-If you are a multi-property owner with some experience and a bigger budget, you may want to consider appointing a freelance marketing person or company to take care of this part of the business.
+If you are a multiproperty owner with some experience and a bigger budget, you may want to consider appointing a freelance marketer or company to take care of this part of the business.

-Online marketing doesn’t have to be expensive, and if you’re just starting out there are risk-free ways to set up a vacation rental website and dip your toe in the water so to speak, before investing more.
+Online marketing doesn’t have to be expensive.
+And if you’re just starting out, there are risk-free ways to set up a vacation rental website and dip your toes in the water, so to speak, before investing more.

 Marketing tactics: Which ones are right for your business?